vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/paramparA/paramparAH.md

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 - Most probable (Vadakalai) view - pillan was named successor.
-- Per another T tradition parasara bhattar was made leader after ramanuja.
+- Per another tradition parasara bhattar was made leader after ramanuja.
-- As per one T tradition (Guru-parampara), Ramanuja's cousin Embar succeeded him as the leader of Shrivaishnavas, followed by Parasara Bhattar.
+- As per one tradition (Guru-parampara), Ramanuja's cousin Embar succeeded him as the leader of Shrivaishnavas, followed by Parasara Bhattar.

 Vijay read an article which made the following points: